-The average bonus paid out to finance directors in 2016 was 20% of basic salary and represented 15% of total earnings.
+The average bonus paid out to finance directors was 20% of basic salary and represented 15% of total earnings.

 The majority of answers given on the survey fall between zero and 45% of basic salary, although some reported up to 100% of basic salary.

 The average employer pension contribution for a finance director in 2016 was 10% of basic salary with the majority falling between the 5% to 13% range.